sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 A remediation is following a simple ITSM change management process.
 Each remediation has its own current status and open/close state.

 ![](./media/image46.png)

+> **Note:** When the resource on which a remediation is launched is no longer available in the current timeslot (the data relating to the resource has not been loaded), the entries will remain in "pending" status.
+In this case, the remediation administrator must force the status to "won't fix".

 In our use case, once the *remediation management* displayed, the administrator can follow up the remediation We can notice that some action have already been made